Concern raised over SKorean treatment of Bloomberg reporter

 AAJA-Asia and its Seoul subchapter, as well as the Seoul Foreign Correspondents’ Club, have also issued statements expressing concern over the Democratic Party’s statement, which the SFCC described as a “form of censorship and journalistically chilling.”

-“Questions or complaints regarding an article should be raised with the publication in question rather than personally and publicly targeting a reporter,” the SFCC said.
+In a country deeply divided along ideological lines, being described as North Korea-friendly is a sensitive accusation for liberal politicians like Moon, who has been unwavering in his commitment to inter-Korean rapprochement, even in the face of North Korean threats.
+Moon has lobbied hard to set up nuclear diplomacy among Washington, Pyongyang and Seoul.

+In an effort to keep the fragile diplomacy alive, Moon has tried to improve Kim’s image and portray him as a credible diplomatic counterpart, describing him as a “candid and polite” leader who sincerely wanted to trade away his nuclear weapons to bring economic prosperity to impoverished North Koreans.
+Experts say the breakdown of the Trump-Kim talks has raised further doubts about Moon’s claim that Kim is genuinely interested in dealing away his nuclear weapons.

-The presidential Blue House had responded sharply to Na’s comments, calling them an insult to both Moon and South Koreans wanting peace.
-During her parliamentary speech, Na said, “Please ensure that we never again hear the embarrassing talk that the president of the Republic of Korea is the top spokesman of Kim Jong Un,” referring to South Korea by its former name, as Democratic Party lawmakers began shouting at her.
+The presidential Blue House responded sharply to Na’s comments, calling them an insult to both Moon and South Koreans who want peace.
+During her parliamentary speech, Na said, “Please ensure that we never again hear the embarrassing talk that the president of the Republic of Korea is the top spokesman of Kim Jong Un,” referring to South Korea by its formal name, as Democratic Party lawmakers began shouting at her.

-While criticizing Na, Lee described the Bloomberg reporter’s article as “borderline treacherous content that insulted the head of state while wearing the cloak of a U.S. wire service.”
+While criticizing Na, Lee described the Bloomberg reporter’s article as “borderline traitorous content that insulted the head of state while wearing the cloak of a U.S. wire service.”

+Moon’s two conservative predecessors were both accused of suppressing freedom of speech.

+Under former President Park Geun-hye, who is currently serving a lengthy jail term over a corruption scandal, prosecutors indicted a Japanese journalist on charges of defaming Park by citing salacious rumors about her whereabouts on the day of a ferry sinking that killed more than 300 people in 2014.